Have you ever heard of anyone white water rafting Columbus GA waters?

 - Some rafting companies offer a “Carnage” version of the challenging trip, which is taken in a smaller raft that tends to tip over a lot more easily.
 These trips can be taken with an experienced tour guide and are meant only for those who have had a lot of experience with rafting Class IV-V rapids before.

-- Although this white water rafting in Columbus river is a lot more predictable in terms of water levels than many others in the country, it nevertheless may still run lower than expected at certain times of the year.
+- Although this river is a lot more predictable in terms of water levels than many others in the country, it nevertheless may still run lower than expected at certain times of the year.
 If this happens, trips will need to be rescheduled or may be run on lower water levels.

 - The river runs through an urban setting instead of through the wilderness, so it’s not the best choice if you’re looking for wildlife viewing or want to see a lot of scenery.
 Although there are still some interesting sights to see on the Chattahoochee, they’re not wild.